gargvishesh/druid/docs/talaria/index.md

 **Common**

-Add the following text to the Common property overrides.
-You will need a license string that includes the `talaria` feature.
+In the Common property overrides, add an Imply license string that includes the `talaria` feature.

 ```
 imply.license=<license string>